 There is a hierarchy for identifying the patient's substitute decision-maker for a discussion about treatment options.
-This hierarchy is important to consider if that patient loses capacity and there is not a valid ACD in place.
-Each state and territory have different legislation that outlines who is the correct substitute decision-maker for these health care decisions.
-In Tasmania, this person is called the 'person responsible'.
+This hierarchy is important to consider if that patient loses capacity and there has not been a person appointed through an ACD, a Medical Power of Attorney or an Enduring Power of Guardianship.
+Each state and territory has different legislation that outlines who is the correct substitute decision-maker for health care decisions.
+In South Australia, this person is called the 'person responsible'.